H2020-IPM-Decisions/DSSService/docs/registerdss.md

   - PSILRO # EPPO code for carrot rust fly
   crops:
   - DAUCS # EPPO code for carrot
-  keywords: foo, bar, mechanistic, regression # Enhancing searchability for the model
+  keywords: none
-  type_of_decision: Short-term tactical # What kind of decision support does the farmer get from this model?
+  type_of_decision: Short-term tactical
-  type_of_output: Risk indication # What kind of output does the farmer get from this model?
+  type_of_output: Risk indication
   description_URL: https://www.vips-landbruk.no/forecasts/models/PSILARTEMP/
   description: |
     The warning system model «Carrot rust fly temperature» is based on a Finnish temperature-based model (Markkula et al, 1998; Tiilikkala & Ojanen, 1999; Markkula et al, 2000).
 The model determines the start of the flight period for the 1st and 2nd generation of carrot rust fly based on accumuleted degree-days (day-degrees) over a base temperature of 5,0 °C. VIPS uses the model for the 1st generation only.